 Ultimately, students are responsible for understanding the degree requirements for their program, and for planning their courses and schedule accordingly to meet those requirements.
 Please see Hotel School degree requirements within this handbook.
-Students may wish to consult with an advisor (in the Office of Student Services or their faculty advisor) to assist in course selection and planning, but completing coursework and requirements is the responsibility of the student.
+Students may wish to consult with an Office of Student Services advising team member to assist in course selection and planning, but completing coursework and other degree requirements is the responsibility of the student.